bugzilla/bugzilla/docs/en/rst/installing/essential-post-install-config.rst

   this is the SSL URL by which people should access Bugzilla's front page.
 * :param:`ssl_redirect`: Set this if you want everyone to be redirected to use the SSL version.
 Recommended if you have set up SSL.
-* :param:`cookiebase`: Bugzilla uses cookies to remember who each user is.
+* :param:`cookiepath`: Bugzilla uses cookies to remember who each user is.
-  In order to set those cookies in the correct scope, you may need to set a cookiebase.
+  In order to set those cookies in the correct scope, you may need to set a cookiepath.
 If your Bugzilla is at the root of your domain, you don't need to change the default value.

 You may want to put your email address in the :param:`maintainer`